oasuncion/tradista-demo/README.md

 This is a demo package for Tradista.

 This demo package is made of Tradista database, server and desktop client installed locally.
 This Tradista environment contains dummy data.
-A "DemoBook" book is used, with trades of several asset classes being booked.
+A "Demo Book" book is used, with trades of several asset classes being booked.

 Start Tradista as follows: